eficode-academy/github-actions-katas/labs/storing-artifacts.md

 :bulb:
 <details>
     <summary> More information about storing artifacts </summary>
-  Github has an excelent guide on how you can use persistant storage over periods of builds here: https://docs.github.com/en/actions/guides/storing-workflow-data-as-artifacts
+  Github has an excellent guide on how you can use persistent storage over periods of builds here: https://docs.github.com/en/actions/guides/storing-workflow-data-as-artifacts
 </details>

 ## Exercise